martinschneider/justtestlah/src/site/markdown/index.md

 ```

 ## Page objects, steps and feature files
-There are three main ingredients for tests in YASeW:
+There are three main ingredients for tests in JustTestLah!:

 * Page objects are a representation of a UI element (a page, a dialog, a screen etc.).
 * Step definitions use page objects to define the actions of a test.
 They form the building blocks to write